-Over our lifetime, each of us creates on average 512 kgs of bathroom waste.
+Over our lifetime, each of us creates, on average, 512 kgs of bathroom waste.
 Some of those items, such as contact lenses, will never decompose.

 I’ve been trying to ditch plastic from my bathroom products for years now.
-Unfortunately, it feels like a Sisyphus job since most of the products I buy come in plastic.
+Unfortunately, it feels like a Sisyphus job since most of my products come in plastic.
 I honestly try to shop for products in glass containers.
 Still, it’s close to impossible in some instances to find a replacement that is good quality and won’t send me to a poor house down the line (the astronomical costs of products in non-plastic containers are significant factors stopping the public from replacing plastic).

 The shampoo has been pretty tricky for me to replace.
 The bar shampoos I tried weren’t good.
 I tried several brands, and all were as bad as the previous one, leaving my hair tangled and in a state of despair.
 As of this writing, the only solution I can see to the shampoo bottles problem is for the public to aggressively lobby companies to set up refillable stations in shops and supermarkets or use bottle collection/refilling services.